cezarfx/orcoos/README.md

 Once connected, the `open` event is fired on the `Connection` instance.
 If you're using `orcoos.connect`, the `Connection` is `orcoos.connection`.
 Otherwise, `orcoos.createConnection` return value is a `Connection`.

-To enable logging to get insight into what query OndbMongoose SDK generates use the option logLevel, with one of values: NONE 0, SEVERE: 1, WARNING: 2, INFO: 3, CONFIG: 4, FINE: 5, FINNER: 6.
+To enable logging to get insight into what query Orcoos SDK generates use the option logLevel, with one of values: NONE 0, SEVERE: 1, WARNING: 2, INFO: 3, CONFIG: 4, FINE: 5, FINNER: 6.

 ```js
 await orcoos.connect('nosqldb+on_prem_http://localhost:8080/', {logLevel: 3});